 What IELTS score do universities in Sweden typically expect?

-Most Swedish universities set the English requirement around IELTS 6.5 overall with no band below 5.5 (e.g., Lund, Uppsala, KTH, Chalmers, Stockholm, Gothenburg).
-Ariful Amin at Malmö University even shared that he “double-checked the entry requirements … and IELTS 6.5” for his master’s in Applied Data Science.
+Most English-taught bachelor’s and master’s programs in Sweden use the English 6 or English Level 2 requirement, which is normally equivalent to IELTS Academic 6.5 overall with no band below 5.5.
+Some programs require English 5 or English 7, so always check the exact program page.
+Ariful Amin at Malmö University also shared that he checked the entry requirements and IELTS 6.5 for his master’s in Applied Data Science.

 Can I submit TOEFL (or other tests) instead of IELTS for Sweden?